farooqqureshii/farooqqureshii.github.io/src/content/writing/prioritization.md

 The only place this approach fails is when it comes to tasks that move slowly - because of something out of your control.
 It's important to use this mindset sparingly, because things are not always was they appear <a href="#fn1" id="fnref1">[1]</a>.
 This aside, it is a possibility that something that moves slowly, and is important - is completely out of your control.
 In this case my reaction would be to not worry about it and move on to the next thing that can get done quickly.
 Time fixes most of these issues, and the difference between waiting 1 day while worrying about it versus 1 day while working on something else is huge.
 Onto the last approach though, which fixes all these issues.

 The last approach one that is hard to beat.
 And you may not be satisfied with this answer because it's very anti-climatic.
 The best way to prioritize is to focus on what helps your vision.
 This seems like a terrible answer - because it sounds like a cop-out.
-On paper, it is isn't really an approach - because it relies entirely on their being a good vision.
+On paper, it is isn't really an approach - because it relies entirely on there being a good vision.
 If the vision is good, then the tasks that move it will be clear and useful.
 If the vision is bad, the opposite will happen.

 Here's a quote to help exemplify what I'm talking about.
 It's from Doug Leone, the former Managing Partner at Sequoia Capital.